General Terms and Conditions

-Sometimes issues arise on the day that mean we can’t complete your install on the first visit, but if we know about these in advance, we can often resolve them beforehand.
+Sometimes issues arise on the day that mean we can’t complete your installation on the first visit, but we can often resolve these beforehand if we know about them in advance.

-Pod Point’s standard installation package for the Homecharge Pod Point covers the majority of homes in the UK and includes the following:
+Pod Point’s standard installation package for our Homecharge Pod Points covers the majority of homes in the UK and includes the following:

 Some conditions and limitations that you need to know:

 The Pod Point must be located in your designated off-street parking area and be fixed at a height where it can’t be hit by a vehicle.

 We can’t fix the cable higher than 1.8 metres (6 feet) above the ground.
 If fixing higher than this is unavoidable then the installation may need to be paused - in that case we will quote for any extra work needed.

 We can’t, as part of the standard package, trench the cable underground or suspend it above ground - if something like this is required please talk to us so that we can give you a quote in advance.
 If we find out on the day that we have to cross a garden or a pathway we may need to pause the job and quote for the extra work needed to trench the cable.